Open D is one of the most popular choices for slide playing. It gives a bluesy flavor and a lot of open strings ringing throughout songs.

 Minor chords have a root, minor third and a perfect fifth.
-Unfortunately, you can’t play them with just barre shapes like the major chords, but they aren’t that hard anyways.
+Unfortunately, you can’t play them with just barre shapes like the major chords, but they aren’t that hard to play, anyway.

 Here are a few examples of what you could use:

 Seventh, or dominant seventh chords have a root, major third, perfect fifth and a minor seventh (speaking of fifths – check out our primer on the circle of fifths).